RominaAEC/whats-cookin/README.md

 ]
 ```
 **DELETE /recipes/:id**
-- Deletes a recipe from the api by its ID.
+- Deletes a recipe from the API by its ID.

 Parameters:
 - id: Recipe ID to be deleted.